 If you’ve found it hard to chase down guests to sign the vacation rental agreement before their check-in or you prefer to meet in person for the signing, this might be the best option.
 Bear in mind that if you choose to deliver a physical copy of the contract, you risk having unaddressed check-in rules, as that will probably be when the physical copy of the vacation rental contract is signed.

-Download our free vacation rental agreement template:
+Download your free short-term rental agreement template

 Don’t see the form to download the Rental Agreement Template?
 Click here.